manju-minji/swift/exercises/pig-latin/README.md

 # Pig Latin

-Implement a program that translates from English to Pig Latin.
+Implement a program that translates from English to Pig Latin

 Pig Latin is a made-up children's language that's intended to be confusing.
 It obeys a few simple rules (below), but when it's spoken